opentechorg/ansible-collect-nodes-ids/README.md

 - rpc_status_url - Contains URL to the node status

 External vairable:
-This role will set two external variable and this variables will be used by `opentechorg.tendermint_node` role.
+This role will set two external variable and this variables will be used by `albertandrejev.tendermint_node` role.
 - sentry_config - It will contain array of objects with following shape: { id: &lt;sentry node id&gt;, private_address: &lt;sentry node IP&gt; }
 - validator_ids - list of validators ids.

 Dependencies
 ------------

-This role simply collect facts from running services so these facts should be used in other roles like `opentechorg.tendermint_node`.
+This role simply collect facts from running services so these facts should be used in other roles like `albertandrejev.tendermint_node`.

 Example Playbook
 ----------------